kota7/quick-jupyterhub/README.md

 We may also want to keep the user list and their passwords, possibly changed during the session even after the container termination.
 A quick (and a bit ugly) way of doing this is to apply the docker volume to `/etc` directory, since user information is stored there.
 However, since that directory contains a number of other files as well (and some are sensitive), this may cause some problem (especially when the container's OS updates.
-Perhaps there is no problem so long as we are reusing a same image).
+Perhaps there is no problem so long as we are reusing the same image).
-In practice, this seems to work fine.
-To do so, the launcher code will have another `-v` option like below:
+To take this approach, the launcher code will have another `-v` option like below:

 ```shell
 $ docker run --rm -d -p 8000:8000 -v quickjh_home:/home  -v quickjh_etc:/etc --name quickjh quick-jupyterhub
 ```

 Note that if we lose the users and their passwords, we still have their data by the persistent volume.
-This means we only lose user's login feature.
+This means we only lose user's login capability, not their works.
 We can recover this loss by redefining users based on the names of the subdirectories under `/home`.

 ```shell